 Where to watch the US Open online

-The 2018 US Open tennis tournament is being shown in more than 200 countries, so it’s extremely likely that you’ll be able to watch in your native language.
+The 2023 US Open tennis tournament is being shown in more than 200 countries, so it’s highly likely that you’ll be able to watch it in your native language.
 Below, we’ll explain how you can catch every second of the event live, wherever you are.

-You can watch the entire 2018 US Open on ESPN Player (or ESPN International if you’re outside of the United States).
+You can watch the entire US Open on ESPN (or ESPN International if you’re outside of the United States).
 You’ll need to sign in using cable provider credentials to access the live stream.
 Notably, in the US, the qualifier matches (beginning August 24) will be exclusive to ESPN+, which costs $9.99 USD per month.

-Canadian viewers can catch the 2018 US Open on either TSN or RDS.
+Canadian viewers can catch the 2023 US Tennis Open live online on either TSN or RDS.
 Both services are showing every event live, but you can only watch for free if your cable package includes either TSN or RDS.
-If it doesn’t, or if you don’t have cable, you can subscribe directly for $24.99 CAD per month.
+If it doesn’t, or if you don’t have cable, you can subscribe directly for $19.99 CAD per month.
 There’s no free trial, however, so be sure to register as close to the event as possible.
 This ensures your one-month subscription will cover the entire US Open.